 There are many different things that are used for accessories.

-Photo frames, candle sticks, pottery, etc. Just want to make sure that they are the right scale, and that YOU love them, and there you go!
+Photo frames, candle sticks, pottery, etc. You want to make sure that all the items are the right scale, and that YOU love them, and that is the key!
 It really isn't too hard, once you have chosen the right combination.

 In this photo is a great example of "decorating in 3's".
 It is simple, neat, and looks great!